KantaS12/KantaS12.github.io/essays/smart-question-reflection.md

 ## Introduction

-Communication is one the most important software engineering skills to develop, and asking questions the "smart way" is one of the most important commmunication skill for a software engineer.
+Communication is one of the most important software engineering skills to develop, and asking questions the "smart way" is one of the most important communication skills for a software engineer.

-A "smart" question isnʻt just about being articulate; itʻs about providing the necessary context, demonstrating prior effort, and also pinpointing the core issue in a way that helps others to provide a precise solution.
+A "smart" question isn't just about being articulate; it's about providing the necessary context, demonstrating prior effort, and pinpointing the core issue in a way that helps others provide a precise solution.

 According to Eric Raymond, there are some guidelines for effective interaction with the open source community.
-In this case, we will be diving into StackOverflow.
+In this case, we will be diving into Stack Overflow.

 These are some rules that he mentioned: